 Prior to any exploration and development work taking place in Ecuador, a Human Rights and Environmental training session was conducted for 35 leaders in the area of influence of GTE’s operations.
 The session was intended to share knowledge and provide tools to better understand the international rules and regulations that exist to help protect Human Rights, the Environment, and natural resources.

 Access to information is a right that Gran Tierra promotes in the regions where it operates.
 In Ecuador, the Company has implemented a Transparency Committee as an innovative way to facilitate trust and relationship building between communities, local authorities, and GTE.
-The Committee guarantees a space for dialogue, transparency and community participation to validate regulations, agreements and commitments.
+The Committee guarantees a space for dialogue, transparency, and community participation to validate regulations, agreements and commitments.
+GTE held 10 Transparency Committee meetings involving leaders from four different communities.

 Supporting our Stakeholders with Human Rights Training